jiangxinmeng1/tae_design/update_async_index_design.md

 - Every `10 seconds`, executor scan jobs and tables in memory and trigger iterations.

-- It filters out the tables that meet the criteria and checks for updates.
-If there are updates, data synchronization is triggered.
-The iteration is passed to the executor.
 - Jobs on the same table try to maintain consistent watermarks so they can be synchronized together.It is also possible to configure a job to synchronize independently, so it will not be blocked by other jobs.

 - It skip jobs with watermark of 0, which are newly created jobs and iterations have already been triggered.